Public interface

 PeriodLife <: LifetimeMode

-The investment is considered to last only for the strategic period.
+The investment is considered to last only for the investment period.
 The excess lifetime is considered in the rest value.
 If the lifetime is lower than the length of the period, reinvestment is considered as well.

 Fields